 3.2.2.
 The faculty member may report the matter to the Dean of Students Office, by submitting written documentation describing the events and indicating if the faculty member wishes the Dean of Students Office to pursue any additional disciplinary action against the undergraduate student.
 The faculty member may use the Dean of Students Office's faculty adjudication form in submitting the written documentation.
-The Dean of Students Office will notify the undergraduate student of the report, and the undergraduate student may request a copy of the report from Dean of Students Office.
+The Dean of Students Office will notify the undergraduate student may request a copy of the report from Dean of Students Office.
 In cases where the undergraduate student has multiple findings of academic dishonesty, the Dean of Students Office may initiate additional disciplinary action in accordance with the Policy.